sethvincent/development-environments-for-beginners/manuscript/javascript.md

 Learn more about grunt.js by reading the [project documentation](http://gruntjs.com/getting-started).

+We'll go in-depth with grunt in the extended javascript example later in the chapter.

 ## Testing: tape
 For testing, we'll use a library named tape.